Regents Engineering Pathway Program (REPP)

 Download the REPP admissions requirements.

-Academic advisement is very important for the RETP student because he/she does not take the usual core curriculum of Georgia Southern University first and then begin the courses required for the engineering major.
+Academic advisement is very important for the REPP student because students begin the courses required for the engineering major.
 From the very beginning, students in the transfer program take courses in math, science, and engineering each term.
 The other requirements of the University System Core Curriculum are spread throughout the entire four to five years of the engineering course of study, with only the two Freshman English composition courses, one course in U.S. History, and an American Government course required while at Georgia Southern.

 Beginning Math Level Guidelines